ads2280/global-git/README.md

 ## Contributing

 PRs welcome!
-Especially if you want to add more Spanish commands or make this work with other languages.
+Want to add more languages, commands, or make git even more delightfully verbose in British English?
+Go for it!

 No gatekeeping here—whether you're a native speaker or just learning, all contributions are válidas.